danwing/metadata/draft-rwbr-sconepro-flow-metadata.md

 | 250-255    | Exp               | Reserved for private use       | This-Document | 1.0     |
 {: #initial-reg title="Initial Values"}

-New values in the 6-249 range can be assigned using "Standards Action" policy ({{Section 4.9 of !RFC8126}}).
+New values in the 6-99 range can be assigned using "Standards Action" policy ({{Section 4.9 of !RFC8126}}).

+Values in the 100-149 range can be assigned using "Expert Review" policy ({{Section 4.5 of !RFC8126}}).

+Values in the 150-249 range can be assigned using "First Come First Served" ({{Section 4.4 of !RFC8126}}).
+This range can be, e.g., used by other SDOs to register metadata that are specific to their domain and which is not used outside that scope.

 # Acknowledgments
 {:numbered="false"}